helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>It has always amazed me how tax cuts don't work until they take effect.</h3 quote>
+<h3 quote align='center'>You'd like more people to recognise what you do is special.</h3 quote>

 ---